ellucian-developer/experience-ethos-examples/account-details-dataconnect/extension/README.md

 Login to Experience as a user with permission to use Experience Configuration -> Card Management.
 Locate the Account Details Data Connect card.
 This card has three items to configure.

 1. Pipeline API - The name of your pipeline as created in Data Connect as a serverless API.
-1. The Pay Now URL is optional.
+1. Pay Now URL - is optional.
 This can be used to link to a payment provider to pay the amount due.
-1. Ethos API Key.
+1. Ethos API Key - set this to an Ethos API key that has access to the resources as described in [Ethos Guide](../docs/ethos-guide.md).

 <br/>